 What’s your next step?

-But whether you get my help or not, I would just ask you… take that step.
+Whether you accept my help or not, I would ask you… just take that step.
 Take the step, even when the journey ahead terrifies you.
 Because the world needs what you have to offer.